seungminl1998/ThesisPRJ/2022.April/README.md

 > 1. Avenir (Avenir Black, Avenir Italic, Avenir Roman, Avenir Book) 2.
 Stein

 **The Index Page**<br/>
-First I made the first log in page using PHP by using the design made previously.
+First I made the login page using PHP by using the design made previously.
 For in order for the log-in, we are going to use the OAUTH from Facebook because instagram is from Facebook, currently called Meta.
 The next few days, I am going to be studying of how to make the log in connection correctly by using Facebook.
 In order to study this I am using the following link: <br/>
 >https://developers.facebook.com/docs/instagram-basic-display-api/reference/media/

 **The Caption Page**<br/>